 My wife and I tend to do all of our shopping at King Soopers on a weekly basis.
-In the Denver area they tend to have fairly good prices with a great loyalty program.
+In the Denver area, they tend to have fairly good prices with a great loyalty program.

 One perk of King Soopers loyalty program is the gas savings.
 For every $100 you spend they will give you 10 cents off a gallon of gas.
 Since we currently spend about $100 a week on groceries, those savings start to really add up over the course of the year.

-I recommend going doing research in your region to find who has the best prices along with a good loyalty card program.
+I recommend doing research in your region to find who has the best prices along with a good loyalty card program.
 Then head over to those stores to get signed up.

-Plan your Meals for the Week
+2. Plan your Meals for the Week

-My wife and I have found that we save money on groceries a lot better when we go into the week with a plan for what we are going to eat for the week.
-During the week we can chose what we eat depending on how we are feeling that day from those seven meals.
-We try to pick two to three meals that are super easy to make (30min or less) and the rest are a little more complex that take more time (an hour or more).
+My wife and I have found that we save money on groceries a lot better when we go to the store with a meal plan.
+During the week we can choose what we eat depending on how we are feeling that day from those seven meals.
+We try to pick two to three meals that are super easy to make (30min or less) and the rest are a little more complex that takes more time to cook(an hour or more).

 I like the application called Mealime to help me out with planning our meals for the week.
-They allow you to select several dietary restrictions, foods you like/do not like, and then it gives you a several meal for the week.
+They allow you to select several dietary restrictions, foods you like/do not like, and then it gives you several meals for the week.
 The application even gives you a nice grocery list based on those recipes.

-This is a tough one for me as I like to have a meat protein with every meal.
+This is a tough one for me as I like to have meat protein with every meal.
 I have always thought that you need a traditional protein every meal.
 Then I met Tristan, one of my best friends, who is a vegetarian.
-Over the years he has showed me great ways to get that protein from other sources rather than only meat.
+Over the years he has shown me great ways to get that protein from other sources rather than only meat.
 The nice thing about this is that these alternatives are usually much cheaper than most meat.

 Making one or two vegetarian meals a week can help save money on groceries by cutting some major costs that come with purchasing meats.